 The Busy Bees Bracelets site was made by a camper to sell their yarn art and bracelets.
 This site has super fun interactions, and the camper has even started using ecommerce features!

 One of our campers could complete a Rubik's Cube in 49 seconds (!), and he created his site to teach others how to do it too.
 Kids monetizing their skills — we love to see it!

 This Looney Tunes Wile E. Coyote and Road Runner animation is amazing, and, honestly, I could spend way too much of my time playing with it.
 This camper is a visual developer extraordinaire, and we can’t wait to see what else she creates!

 One of our campers created this beautiful site to sell her amazing artwork.
 With artwork so impressive, this site is so enjoyable to travel through.
 Her site layout does a great job of drawing the visitor in too.

 Learn more about no code web design with Webflow

-The whole Camp No Code team was so sad to be finished at the end of the week, but we are filled with excitement to see what the campers create in the future.
+The whole Camp No Code team was so sad to be finished at the end of the week, but we are filled with excitement to see what the campers create in the future, with no code solutions.
 We were also hugely humbled by the engagement and friendliness that we saw in each and every camper.